osudrl/TeleJoy/README.md

 * It is best to ignore most of the request packets from the reciever
 * It may be best to decide to reply to only one sensor id, and reply with all the values for that sensor

 The following images are snippets from a logic analyser reading the voltage on the SPORT line during normal program execution.
 Note that **voltage is pulled low** when both lines are listening or for the stop bits as per the inverted serial protocol.
+Note that they aren't necessesarily in any order.

 #### 0x22 ignored